Foreign Broadcast Information Service

 The Foreign Broadcast Information Service (FBIS) can provide you a wealth of information from foreign news sources.
 The U.S. State Department ran the FBIS to translate foreign language newspapers, wires, and broadcasts into English.
 FBIS only translated information relating to U.S. interests, and only distributed to the public a select amount of what was translated.

-FBIS Electronic Index (covers 1975-1996 and is only citations--use the instructions below for finding the documents)Read more
+FBIS Electronic Index (covers 1975-1996 and is only citations-- though all will be in the FBIS Daily reports database above, use the instructions below for finding the documents "old school" style)Read more

 Here are some general news and newsmedia databases.
 For a full listing of the Library's news resources, check this list.

 Access World News